mroth/phoenix-showdown/README.md

-# Benchmarking Phoenix vs Rails vs Sinatra vs Express vs...
-(WIP)
+# Benchmarking Phoenix vs Rails vs Sinatra vs Express vs Martini...

-I was curious about Chris McCord's Phoenix vs Rails article and....
-MORE HERE
+I was curious about [Chris McCord's Phoenix vs Rails article][original] -- if you haven't read it, go do that now first.
+Go ahead, this will still be here when you get back.
+It won't make much sense unless you've read the original.

 Like many other Elixir fanboys (and I do consider myself one!), I come from a Ruby background.
 That said, I found Rails to be a curious choice for comparison to Phoenix, since Rails is really a kitchen-sink framework meant to handle everything from database migrations to asset-pipeline compilation.
 Sinatra, on the other hand, is a more modular, semi-minimal framework that is